FaizanMughal/flak_m/readme.txt

 DOOM TOURNAMENT

-What began as a test for importing UT vertex meshes is turning into an actual full UT weapon and item mod.
+What began as a test for importing UT vertex meshes has turned into an actual full UT weapon and item mod.

 Currently implemented: